Ask the Experts: RSV (Respiratory Syncytial Virus)

 Clinical trials did not study hospitalization rates among older infants and toddlers at high risk of severe RSV disease in their second RSV season.
 Instead, a study was done to measure blood levels of nirsevimab given to infants and toddlers at increased risk for severe RSV disease (certain preterm infants and those with serious heart or lung disease).
 The blood levels of nirsevimab were equivalent to the levels in healthy infants in the clinical trial who received nirsevimab in their first RSV season.
 Based on this finding, it is estimated that their protection from serious infection would also be similar.

-The nirsevimab (Beyfortus, Sanofi) clinical trials demonstrated effective protection lasted at least 5 months (150 days) in preventing severe RSV disease (disease requiring medical attention, hospitalization or ICU admission).
+The nirsevimab (Beyfortus, Sanofi) and clesrovimab (Enflonsia, Merck) clinical trials demonstrated effective protection lasted at least 5 months (150 days) in preventing severe RSV disease (disease requiring medical attention or hospitalization).
 Protection may persist longer than 5 months, but this was the period of time studied in the trials.

-Yes, it is.
-Infants and toddlers eligible for the VFC program may receive nirsevimab (Beyfortus, Sanofi) when recommended in the same way and in the same facilities where they receive VFC vaccines.
+Yes, they are.
+Infants and toddlers eligible for the VFC program may receive nirsevimab (Beyfortus, Sanofi) or clesrovimab (Enflonsia, Merck) when recommended, just as they would receive VFC vaccines.
 Providers who participate in VFC should follow all VFC requirements for ordering, storage, and administration established by their state immunization program.

-ACIP recommends one dose of nirsevimab (Beyfortus, Sanofi) preventive antibody for all infants less than 8 months and 0 days of age who are born during or are entering their first RSV season.
+ACIP recommends one dose of either nirsevimab (Beyfortus, Sanofi) or clesrovimab (Enflonsia, Merck) preventive antibody for all infants less than 8 months and 0 days of age who are born during or are entering their first RSV season.
+Infants whose mothers received a dose of Abrysvo RSV vaccine as recommended during pregnancy are not recommended to receive an RSV preventive antibody product, except in special circumstances when protection from the vaccine is not considered adequately effective (see this question).

-ACIP also recommends one dose of nirsevimab for specific groups of infants and children age 8 through 19 months who are entering their second RSV season and at increased risk for severe RSV disease.
+ACIP also recommends one dose of nirsevimab (Beyfortus) for specific young children age 8 through 19 months who are entering their second RSV season and at increased risk for severe RSV disease.
 These include the following:

-Children 8 through 19 months at high risk and ineligible for palivizumab:
+Children 8 through 19 months at high risk:

 • Children with chronic lung disease of prematurity who require medical support during the six months before the start of their second RSV season